 In this course, students build on skills acquired in HACR to further develop multiple language skills (listening, speaking, reading, writing, as well as interacting).
 In order to reach the specified goals of the course, students are exposed to more complex sentences, longer texts, and more complex grammatical structures.
 They also develop skills to participate in conversations related to real events in Haiti and other creolophone speech communities and improve their ability to write longer and better papers.
 Communicative contexts and grammatical guides are introduced in class through a variety of activities and acquisition is reinforced by interactive use of new structures and vocabulary.

 With regard to standardized measurements, students will have attained a level of proficiency in Haitian Creole that is comparable to the Intermediate High level in the ACTFL OPI assessment.
-Details about these levels of proficiency can be obtained via the following link: http://www.actfl.org/sites/default/files/pdfs/ACTFLProficiencyGuidelines2012-Speaking.pdf.
-Additionally, given the mutual intelligibility that often exists between Haitian Creole and other Creole languages, particularly the Creole languages that have been developed in historical dominated French societies, this class will further offer students the opportunity to foster a more significant understanding of these Creole languages if the need arises.
+Details about these levels of proficiency can be obtained as a PDF on the ACTFL.org website.
+Additionally, given the mutual intelligibility that often exists between Haitian Creole and other Creole languages, particularly the Creole languages that have been developed in historically dominated French societies, this class will further offer students the opportunity to foster a more significant understanding of these Creole languages if the need arises.

 HACR 2030.
 The primary goal of this course, Intermediate Haitian Creole, is to allow students to develop skills to perform, at least, at the Advanced Low Level in Haitian Creole.
 Taught in Haitian Creole, this class is designed for students who have already taken two semesters of Haitian Creole or who have been exposed to the language.